 Paying it Forward - Fact or Fiction.

-of life?
 Sometimes you will see a Good Samaritan

 pulled over offering help.
 There’s a